 Harvard Business Review and One Trend Designers Knew About

+For too long, advertising firms and marketing groups have misbranded branding.
+In an effort to make it sound mysterious, they’ve added “TM” symbols and acted like they had some incredible process that the rest of the world missed.
+Too often, they overcharged and under delivered, and even more often, a lot of smart business leaders fell for it.
 At face value, branding promises control and cash, both of which are openly worshipped by said business leaders, many of whom continue to pay top dollar for access to this “mysterious” formula for measuring a company’s worth.

 The simple truth is that branding an organization isn’t really much different from building a reputation for an individual.
 You build a great brand by doing the right things, authentically, over and over again.
 It takes time.
 There are no short cuts, no secret ingredients.
 And there never were.